State Financial Aid and Access Programs

 - Oregon Promise: provides funds for recent Oregon high school graduates and GED recipients to attend Oregon community colleges.

-- Other State financial aid programs, including the Chafee Grant, helping current or former foster care youth with postsecondary education and training, the Childcare Grant, assisting parents enrolled in postsecondary education, and more.
+- Other State financial aid programs, including the Chafee Grant, helping current or former foster care youth with postsecondary education and training, the Childcare Grant, assisting parents enrolled in postsecondary education, the Oregon National Guard Tuition Assistance grant, and more.

 Access and Success Programs